ChenshuLiu/IOP-Microfluid-tracking/README.md

 # Microflow-IOP
 ## TLDR
 MicroFlow-IOP is a computer vision-based algorithm designed to analyze intraocular pressure (IOP) by tracking liquid displacement within a microfluidic chamber.
-Utilizing optical flow techniques, particularly the Lucas-Kanade method, the algorithm accurately follows the movement of the liquid surface as it responds to pressure changes.
 By integrating real-time tracking, noise reduction, and robust feature selection, MicroFlow-IOP ensures precise measurement of fluid displacement, which is then mapped to IOP values using a calibrated model.

 ![displacement_demo](displacement_demo.png)

-This system enhances the reliability of non-invasive IOP monitoring by addressing challenges such as occlusions, reflections, and color-based interference in microfluidic systems.
 With potential applications in ophthalmology and biomedical research, MicroFlow-IOP represents a step toward more accessible and automated eye health diagnostics.

+The performance demo can be accessed here [YouTube](https://youtu.be/HHLs4mzJsgc).

 ## Deployment
 Change to directory of your project.
 Create virtual environment and load the dependencies according to `IOP_requirements.txt`.